Zero-turn mower: Operation

-Zero-turn mowers are designed to cut so closely around obstacles that there's virtually no need to trim.
+Zero-turn mowers are designed to cut closely around obstacles to significantly reduce the need for trimming and edging.
 These mowers pivot through 180 degrees without leaving any uncut grass.
 Maximum lever movement means maximum fluid flow, which translates into a rapidly turning wheel.
 If one drive wheel turns more rapidly than the other, the machine moves along a curved path.
 If both wheels turn at the same speed, the machine follows a straight path.
 If one wheel stops and the other turns, or if the wheels turn in opposite directions, the mower pivots.

-This drive system can be used on two different types of zero turn mowers:
+This drive system can be used on two types of zero-turn mowers: